 This is just one of the many benefits of cloud unified communications, as scalability and mobility relate to costs, user experience, flexibility and continuity.
 Plus, when it comes to future-proofing your firm’s communications, embracing the cloud is inevitable, as scalable cloud-based software enables your network and infrastructure to grow and adapt to the evolving needs of your business and the industry.

-Key benefits of cloud UC hosting
+8 key benefits of cloud UC hosting

-- Scalability & flexibility - with on-premise solutions, ramping up and adding new users can be slow and complicated, whereas it’s simple with the cloud.
+With on-premise solutions, ramping up and adding new users can be slow and complicated, whereas it’s simple with the cloud.
 And cloud UC solutions offer flexibility to meet your needs, including seamless remote access, smooth data syncing and less friction in the customer experience.

-- Reliability/continuity/disaster recovery - the pandemic has shown the impact that unforeseen events can have on business productivity and operations.
+The pandemic has shown the impact that unforeseen events can have on business productivity and operations.
 Cloud communications enable firms to remain efficient in various scenarios and with staff working remotely.
 Business continuity and resilience are crucial and cloud solutions are primed to combat unpredictability and ensure uptime.
 You can also expect high call quality and performance.
 When it comes to disaster recovery, cloud UC enables businesses to continue operating in the event of fires, floods, earthquakes, etc, thanks to offsite data centres, remote capability, data backups, etc, ensuring business continuity.

-- Managed support and maintenance - moving communications to the cloud means much of the heavy lifting is removed from your IT team, with maintenance, updates and technical issues taken care of by third-party providers, whilst you get access to 24/7 support and proactive network and system monitoring.
+Moving communications to the cloud means much of the heavy lifting is removed from your IT team, with maintenance, updates and technical issues taken care of by third-party providers, whilst you get access to 24/7 support and proactive network and system monitoring.

-- Centralised data - the cloud provides businesses with a single view for users and data, for ease of management and greater visibility.
+The cloud provides businesses with a single view for users and data, for ease of management and greater visibility.
 By centralising data, you break down silos, align teams and processes and reduce risks and missed opportunities.

-- Usability - your communications tools need to be seamless, intuitive and easy to use, whether working internally, remotely or abroad.
+Your communications tools need to be seamless, intuitive and easy to use, whether working internally, remotely or abroad.
 Data stored in the cloud means access to information at your fingertips and frictionless communication and collaboration.

-- Security - balancing the demand for this seamless communications experience and maintaining security and compliance is vital.
+Balancing the demand for this seamless communications experience and maintaining security and compliance is vital.
 Unified cloud communications enable your business to leverage enterprise-grade data integrity and security safeguards to combat threats and reduce the risk of exposure.
 Whilst some firms have concerns about sensitive data being stored in the cloud, outside of their four walls, most UCaaS providers leverage sophisticated cybersecurity measures, from data encryption and firewalls to denial-of-service (DDoS) protection and advanced surveillance tools.

-- Integrations with other systems - the nature of cloud solutions means integrating with other platforms, such as CRMs, is simple and firms can gain holistic data control and visibility and richer insights for better decision-making and business intelligence.
+The nature of cloud solutions means integrating with other platforms, such as CRMs, is simple and firms can gain holistic data control and visibility and richer insights for better decision-making and business intelligence.

-- Cost-effectiveness - with the flexibility of the subscription model, cloud solutions are cost-effective.
+With the flexibility of the subscription model, cloud solutions are cost-effective.
 As and when you need to add users and introduce new software and hardware, you can make decisions directly related to demand.
 This means less wastage and a more manageable transformation journey.
 Also, you can access enterprise-level tech without a huge outlay upfront, with cost savings on maintenance, repairs and system upgrades.
 Ultimately, you only pay for what you need.